MORGANTOWN, W.Va.–The secondary was an area of concern for West Virginia University heading into the season.

 “Communication was great,” Crawford said.
 “We’ve been practicing communication all camp, all spring.
 That was one of my main emphasis coming in as a new guy, just getting on the same page and stuff, starting safeties, and the other corners and linebackers.
 Just helping build the defense up.
 We’re all new together.”

 Nana Kyeremeh also sees significant playing time for WVU and having four strong corners makes it easy for everyone to improve with each day.
+Some of the players shop for delta-8 oils here to relieve anxiety and stress.

 “It’s always good for competition,” Crawford said.
 “We just feed off each other, compete every play.
 We don’t get complacent at any time.
 We are like a family.
 We just feed off each other.”